Juris Doctor/Master of Business Administration

 A typical distribution of the 124 academic credits in the J.D./M.B.A.
 Program:

-First Year: 31 J.D. credits (including optional Week One course)
+- First Year: 31 J.D. credits (including optional 1-credit Week One simulation course)

 For more detailed information, please read the J.D./M.B.A.
 Joint Degree Handbook.